Top 10 Best Castles in Germany:

 About Hohenzollern Castle: Hohenzollern Castle is one of the most amazing castles in Europe and is bound to inspire images of dragon myths.
 The Castle almost doesn’t seem real as it sits high up on a hilltop in the German countryside.
-The Prussian Royal family has a house on this hilltop since 1061 AD and a full on castle since 1267.
-The castle has changed styled of the years and even required a complete rebuild in the 1423, but the Prussian Royal Family has remained its caretakers.
-It is almost unheard of to have the same royal family control a property for so long.
+The Prussian Royal family has a house on this hilltop since 1061 AD and a full-on castle since 1267.
+The castle has changed style over the years and even required a complete rebuild in 1423, but the Prussian Royal Family has remained its caretakers.
+It is almost unheard of to have the same royal family control a castle property for so long.

-Today the Prince of Prussia and his wife still live in the Hohenzollern, but they keep their fairy tale castle open to the public.
+Today the Prince of Prussia and his wife still live in the Hohenzollern, but they keep their fairytale castle open to the public.
 We absolutely love the way they do their tours as your guide will be wearing an authentic Medieval outfit.
-During the slow season they even let you roam parts of the Castle without a guide at your own pace.
-They also have Sigmaringen Castle right in the middle of the city of Sigmaringen to fall back on during the months when Hohenzollern gets too busy.
+During the slow season, they even let you roam parts of the Castle without a guide at your own pace.
+The family also has Sigmaringen Castle (website) right in the middle of the city of Sigmaringen to fall back on during the months when Hohenzollern gets too busy.
 It was in this urban castle where Frederick Miller starting brewing beer for the royal family before moving to the United States to found Miller Beer in 1855.

-Getting Here: By rental it is a 45 minute drive from Stuttgart plus either a 15 minute shuttle ride or 30 minute steep hike from the parking lot.
+Getting Here: By rental car, it is a 45-minute drive from Stuttgart plus either a 15-minute shuttle ride or a 30-minute steep hike from the parking lot.
 By public transportation from Stuttgart by train to Hechingen (0:33), followed by the castle shuttle (0:15) which meets the incoming trains at 11:25 & 1:25 daily (4 additional times on the weekends during peak season).
 Remember that it is also close to Lichtenstein Castle so you can see both.
 Castle Website: (HERE).

 4. Lichtenstein Castle (Lichtenstein, Germany):

-About Lichtenstein Castle: Clinging to the edge of a cliff and connected to land by a series of bridges, Lichtenstein Castle is amazing!
-In the beginning of the Middle Ages the Knights of Lichtenstein built a fortified stronghold in int village.
-The fortress was destroyed in a revolt in 1377 and a little over a decade later the local Lord of Lichtenstein decided to build a new cliff side fortress 15 minutes outside of town.
-In 1567 the Lord’s family lost their title and the fortress went into disrepair.
-By the 1800s the castle was replaced by a modest hunting lodge which was bough by Count Wilhelm in 1837.
-Using the foundation of the Medieval fortress, the Count built the amazing castle you see today.
+About Lichtenstein Castle: Clinging to the edge of a cliff and connected to land by a series of drawbridges, Lichtenstein Castle is fantastic!
+At the beginning of the Middle Ages, the Knights of Lichtenstein built a fortified stronghold in the nearby village down in the valley.
+After the fortress was destroyed in the Revolt of 1377, the local Lord of Lichtenstein decided to build a new cliffside castle 15 minutes outside of town.
+In 1567 the Lord of Lichtenstein’s family lost their title and the fortress went into disrepair.

-Getting Here: By rental car it is 45 minutes from Stuttgart.
-By public transportation from Stuttgart it is about 2 hours with train to Reutlingen (0:40), followed by Bus 400 to Honau (0:30), and a 45 minute walk up to the castle.
-Remember that it is also close to Hohenzollern Castle so you can see both.
+Getting Here: By rental car, it is 45 minutes from Stuttgart.
+By public transportation from Stuttgart it is about 2 hours with the train to Reutlingen (0:40), followed by Bus 400 to Honau (0:30), and a 45-minute walk up to the castle.
+Remember that it is also close to Hohenzollern Castle so you can see both in one day especially if you rent a car.
 Castle Website: (HERE).

 5. Schweriner Castle (Schwerin):